Skip to main content

 From Ancient Beginnings to City Amenities

 Colorado’s earliest residents moved here centuries ago.
-Ancestral Pueblo people carved their homes into the sides of cliffs.
+Puebloan people carved their homes into the sides of cliffs.
 The dwellings date to the 1190s.
 Get a glimpse of how they lived and farmed until about 1300 by exploring Mesa Verde National Park in southwestern Colorado.
 Go on a ranger-led tour to see places like the Balcony House, Cliff Palace and Spruce Tree House.
 From there, learn more about the state’s Wild West heritage just about everywhere you travel.
 Keep your eyes peeled for historic forts and railroads, ghost towns, mining museums and dude ranches.
 Who doesn’t want to go horseback riding and pretend to be a cowboy for a day or two?
 You’ll definitely want to head back to civilization for modern culture.
 In addition to Denver, spend time exploring Fort Collins’ historic district, scenic parks in Colorado Springs, wineries in Grand Junction and Western charm paired with hot springs in Steamboat Springs.

 Gorgeous Outdoors and Year-Round Activities

 In addition to Mesa Verde, Colorado is home to three more national parks – the state’s most popular, Rocky Mountain, in addition to Great Sand Dunes and Black Canyon of the Gunnison.
 Go hiking and fishing, see wildflowers and wildlife, and marvel at sand dunes towering 2,650 meters high.
 Reserve a campsite to gaze at stars twinkling in the dark skies, or sightsee from a seat in a train car on eight historic railroad routes.
 More Colorado marvels include nine national monuments, a UNESCO World Heritage Site and 58 mountain peaks over 4,000 meters high (known locally as "fourteeners" for their 14,000-foot elevations).
 Those fabulous slopes earned Colorado’s reputation as one of North America’s premier snow sports destinations offering 28 ski areas and resorts.
 Summer activities also abound at the high-altitude resorts and towns – there’s never an idle day for those who like biking, golfing, ziplining and taking gondola rides.
 Among awesome places to stay and play, no matter what time you visit, are Breckenridge, Vail, Aspen/ Snowmass and Telluride.
+Year-round, take a ride on one of Colorado’s scenic and historic railroads for a unique voyage that combines Wild West history with unbeatable views.
+Some trains travel through remote territory that is hard to experience any other way, giving you an up-close look at marvels like the Continental Divide, Pikes Peak, the San Isabel National Forest and more.

 Keeping Colorado Beautiful